mehtaharsh16/daniel.feldroy.com/posts/2008-10-day-2-of-2008-plone-conference.md

 ---
-date: '2008-10-11T06:59:00.003-07:00'
+date: "2008-10-11T06:59:00.003-07:00"
-description: ''
+description: ""
 published: true
 slug: 2008-10-day-2-of-2008-plone-conference
 tags:
   - plone conference
   - plone
   - legacy-blogger
 time_to_read: 5
 title: Day 2 of the 2008 Plone Conference
 ---

-*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/10/day-2-of-2008-plone-conference.html)*.
+_This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/10/day-2-of-2008-plone-conference.html)_.

 I was very rested by the time I arrived.
 I had slept well.

 <span style="font-weight: bold;">So you want to be a consultant by panel</span>

 No, I'm not looking to leave NASA these days.
 However, I do some side consulting, and even in my day job there are good project control lessons you can learn from the consulting crowd.
 For example, ideas on recruiting, customer relations, and how to handle billing when you need time to boost skills.
 There were 5 plone board members in the panel, and much wisdom was shared.
 Plone board members there:

--     Nate Atune
+- Nate Aune
 - Gaer Baekholt
 - Calvin Hendryx-Parker
 - Jon Stahl
 - Matt Hamilton

 <span style="font-weight: bold;">What makes a great development team by Mike Robinson</span>